This article was last updated April 2021.

 - Is vaping a healthier alternative to smoking?

-Sperm quality is also adversely affected by smoking, in terms of sperm motility (that's sperm’s ability to move), sperm count, the shape of sperm (higher number of abnormally shaped sperm), and a decrease in the ability for sperm to fertilize eggs.
+- Sperm quality: Smoking can adversely affect sperm motility (that's sperm’s ability to move), sperm count, and morphology (that’s the shape of sperm, and cigarette smoking may cause higher numbers of abnormally shaped sperm).
+Smoking can also decrease sperm’s ability to fertilize eggs.

 What about secondhand smoke?

 A study published in the journal Tobacco Control in November 2016 examined the association between secondhand smoke consumption and early menopause (before age 50).
 It found that those who did not smoke, but were exposed to the highest levels of secondhand smoke, reached menopause 13 months before their non-smoking peers who had not been exposed to secondhand smoke.
-If you don't smoke, but your partner does (or vice versa), keep in mind that secondhand smoke is also problematic.
+If you don't smoke, but your partner does (or vice versa), keep in mind that secondhand smoke can also have an impact on reproductive health.

 Vaping is an alternative to traditional cigarettes that involves inhaling vapors produced by an electronic cigarette (or similar device).
 E-cigarettes (like JUUL) are essentially electronic nicotine delivery systems.
 To vape, you use a device with a cartridge containing nicotine (or tetrahydrocannabinol aka THC, the psychoactive component of the marijuana plant) and propylene glycol, and a battery.
 When you inhale, the nicotine is vaporized through the mouthpiece.